Exhibition: “Way: Deaf Way, All the Way”

 Cynthia Weitzel holds a fine arts degree from Austin Peay State University in Clarksville, TN.
 After 25 years of service in the nonprofit field and human rights advocacy, she transitioned to career artist and works full-time in her studio at the Anderson Center.
 Being Deaf, much of Weitzel’s work reflects the history, life and perspective of American Deaf Culture.
 She has exhibited nationally with works in private collections, including Gallaudet University’s collection.
 In 2019, Weitzel was awarded one of six national Diversity & Leadership Fellowships by the Artist Community Alliance.

-Free to the public with accessible accommodation, the Main Gallery at the Anderson Center is open Wednesday through Saturday from 11 a.m. to 4 p.m.
+Free to the public and accessible, the Main Gallery at the Anderson Center is open Wednesday through Saturday from 11 a.m. to 4 p.m.

 This exhibit is made possible by the voters of Minnesota through Operating Support & Creative Support for Individuals grants from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.